ExaDev/exadev.github.io/content/projects/Breadboard/Phase 2/LM Studio.md

 ### 2. Stream

-- **Description**: A flag that indicates whether the language model should return the response as it is being generated.
+- **Description**: A flag that indicates whether the language model should return the response as it is being generated or wait for completion.
 - **Example Value**: `true` or `false`.

 ### 3. System Context